Consumer Info FAQ – Who Pays For Homecare

 PRIVATE HEALTH INSURANCE

 Each policy varies for the client’s ability to qualify for services.
 Generally, private insurance is restricted to covering primarily skilled services authorized by a physician.
 Insurance coverage needs to be verified and requires prior-approval to ensure the best possibility of payment.

 In order for Medicare to cover home care services, the client must be under a physician’s care, be eligible for Medicare, and be homebound, in need of a part-time or intermittent need of skilled nursing or occupational/physical/speech therapy.
-If eligible, the client may receive skilled nursing, therapy, home health aide, medical social work, and durable medical equipment and supplies.
+If eligible, the client may receive skilled nursing, therapy, home health aide, and durable medical equipment and supplies.
 Prior hospitalization is not necessary to qualify.
 Services are usually covered for a short duration with exceptions of hospice care for the terminally ill and other extenuating illnesses.

 This federal/state administered medical assistance program provides similar services as Medicare for those of any age that financially qualifies and have been declared disabled.
 Individuals do not need to be homebound but must be under a physician’s care.
 Services may range from 24 hours per day care to intermittent custodial homemaking needs.
 Individual care plans are authorized and provided based on needs and the severity of the illness.

 For the elderly, children, developmentally disabled or disabled and handicapped adults

 Waivered programs are available for those that meet specific financial and physical definitions of chronic needs for care.
 Waivers may not claim the parental or spousal income in order to provide the services for an individual client.
 Authorization for this service is made by a county social services/public health screening team.
 Services may include skilled nursing, home health aide, homemaking, home delivered meals, respite care, companionship, rental of an emergency response system, or adaptive medical equipment and supplies.